Mean piston speed: Classes

 The most common engine types in production are built to square, or below square.
 That is, a square engine has the same diameter of cylinder bore as the total length of the stroke from 0 to 180 degrees, whereas in an undersquare engine, the total length of the stroke is greater than the diameter of the bore.
 The opposite, oversquare, is mostly used in higher performance engines where the torque curve approaches the peak of the maximum piston velocity.
-Generally in this type of engine, the volume of the cylinder can be artificially enhanced with turbochargers or superchargers, increasing the amount of fuel/air available for combustion.

-An example is found in Formula 1 racing engines, where the cylinder diameter is substantially greater than the length of the stroke, resulting in higher available rpm but necessitating greater requirements of the strengths of connecting rods and pistons and higher temperature tolerances for bearings.
+Generally in this type of engine, the volume of the cylinder can be artificially enhanced with turbochargers or superchargers, increasing the amount of fuel/air available for combustion.An example is found in Formula 1 racing engines, where the cylinder diameter is substantially greater than the length of the strokeresulting in higher available rpm but necessitating greater requirements of the strengths of connecting rods and pistons and higher temperature tolerances for bearings.
 The cylinder diameter in these engines are fairly small (under 45 mm) and the stroke is less than that, depending on the torque curve and maximum available rpm as designed by the builder.
 Peak torque is reached at higher rpm and is spread over a wider range of rpm.
 The specifications of these are known factors and can be designed to.

 Torque is a function of the length of the stroke, the shorter the stroke, the less available torque at lower rpm, but the piston velocity can be taken to much greater speeds, meaning higher engine rpm.
 These types of engines are much more delicate and require a much higher level of precision in the moving parts than square or undersquare engines.
 Up until the early 1960s, the focus by designers was on torque rather than piston velocity, probably due to material considerations and machining technologies.
 As materials have improved, engine rpm has increased.